junkerm/specmate/documentation/specmate-quick-start.md

 ### Modeling with Process Diagrams
 When modeling process diagrams you can open the associated editor.
-With the button *Step* you can add an action to the model.
+With the *Step* tool you can add an action to the model.
 Each model needs to have one start node and at least one end node.
 Depending on the type of node you want to create choose from the toolbox either the *Start* or the *End* tool.

 To increase the complexity of the model you can add a decision node by selecting the *Decision* tool.